Freeriding & Ski touring

 • Difficulty: moderate

-• End: ends in the black descent to the Ochsenalmbahn middle station (here you bypass the black descent through the tunnel)
+• End: joins the black descent to the Ochsenalmbahn mid-station (here you bypass the black descent through the tunnel)

 • Height difference: 350 m